GoogleCloudPlatform/training-data-analyst/courses/java-microservices/spring-cloud-gcp-guestbook/README.md

-This repository contains example code for the Spring Cloud GCP lab.
+This repository contains example code for the Spring Cloud GCP lab New Line.